Rotator Cuff Care in Malaysia Without Injection or Surgery

 Should You Opt For Shoulder Surgery For Your Rotator Cuff Injury?

 Contrary to common belief, rotator cuff surgeries are not that successful.
 The dirty little secret of rotator cuff surgery is that tear occurs following surgery.
 The subsequent tears are often larger and more dramatic.
-Although shoulder surgeries have become a standard procedure in many surgical settings, the success rate has not improved.
+Even though shoulder surgeries have become a standard procedure in many surgical settings, the success rate has not improved.
 The published research titled “Rotator Cuff Repair,” released in Vol 43, Issue 2, 2015, of the American Journal of Sports Medicine, related that tears often occur in about two years following the surgical intervention.

 Non-Surgical Options of the Shoulder Muscles & Ligaments

 Our centers utilize evidence-based clinical chiropractic treatments for rotator cuff injuries backed by specialized physiotherapy.
 As such, we have achieved tremendous clinical success for our shoulder patients.
-If you suffer from a rotator cuff injury, visit one of our centers today.
+So, if you suffer from a rotator cuff injury, visit one of our centers today.
 Get rotator cuff treatment without injection or surgery at a CSC clinic near you today.

 Author: